CRG Research Report

 car ended up in Vancouver, BC where it was purchased in the mid-80s.

-The original engine has been acquired and a meticulous restoration is
+The original engine has been acquired and a meticulous restoration was completed.

 #55 124379N641266 LeMans blue 4-speed